hwheeler01/CompBio/github.md

 - Additional Git and GitHub resources are posted <a href="http://hwheeler01.github.io/CompBio/resources/">here</a>.

+### KEY POINTS:

-### KEY POINT: Add and commit new scripts and other small files throughout your coding session.
-Always push everything at the end of a session so your GitHub repository is updated with your new work.
+- **Add and commit new scripts and other small files throughout your coding session.**
+- **Always push everything at the end of a session so your GitHub repository is updated with your new work.**
+- **At the beginning of a coding session, always do a** `git pull` **to make sure your local files are up to date.
+If your repo is a forked copy, also sync with the upstream repo before making changes.**